hplgit/virtual-classroom/src/message_new_student.rst

 workflow may seem a bit cumbersome at first sight, but this is how professionals work with software and technical documents all around the world in %(year)s.

+**Important**: Open your primary email on GitHub and confirm that you want to join
+%(university)s-%(course)s.
+You have to do this to get access to your new repo.

 There is a lot of information about git on the web, but below we give the quick need-to-know steps for the course.
 First you need to install git.
 This can be done by the command: